 The Wuerker family grows 16 grape varietals on farmland that has been in the family since the 1940s, and every step of the wine making process happens on site.
 That means there is always some kind of activity happening on the property.

-Visitors to Hawk Haven can opt for a guided wine tasting in the cozy tasting room or enjoy glasses or flights in the ample seating outdoors.
+If you visit Hawk Haven, you can opt for a guided wine tasting in the cozy tasting room or enjoy glasses or flights in the ample seating outdoors.
 Summer weekends are a great time to visit thanks to their live music series—known as Rootstock—and local food trucks that come to the winery.
+Other times of the year, there are specials like a chocolate pairings near Valentine’s Day as well as pairings with macarons, cheese, and more.

 Jessie Creek Winery

 A visit to Jessie Creek Winery is an experience unlike any of the other wineries in Cape May.
-In addition to its numerous fine wines using grapes from New Jersey and beyond, Jessie Creek is home to an art gallery.
+In addition to its numerous fine wines using New Jersey grapes, Jessie Creek is home to an art gallery.

 Most weekends in the summer feature live music among the vines, and cheese, charcuterie, and other snacks are available.